Emerald Ash Borer - an all-out assault on our ash trees

 Proactivity is the best medicine.
 We’ve been seeing Emerald Ash Borers spread quickly across Northeast Ohio, so if you have ash trees on your property call an arborist right away for evaluation.

 An arborist can assess whether a tree is healthy enough to receive treatment.
-You can also discuss the value of an individual tree – given its size, location and role in your landscape – to determine whether treatment is worth undertaking.
+You can also discuss the value of an individual tree – given its size, location and role in your landscape – to determine whether treatment is

 There are four treatment methods: soil injection (most common), trunk injection, bark spray and canopy spray.